Maps4HTML/web-map-doc/docs/elements/span.md

 slug: /other-elements/span/
 ---

 The `<map-span>` element is useful when used together with html global attributes such as [class](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class).
-This element allows you to wrap the coordinates in `<map-coordinates>`, impacting the location/area that is wrapped.
+This element allows you to wrap the coordinate pairs in a `<map-coordinates>` element, allowing the wrapped coordinates to be targeted by CSS selectors, and thus independently styled.

 <iframe src="../../../demo/map-span-demo/" title="MapML Demo" height="410" width="100%" scrolling="no" frameBorder="0"></iframe>